borntofrappe/flutter-beginners-tutorial/README.md

 > the notes do not consider the installation of Flutter, Dart or again Android Studio, since the instructions are time-sensitive and version-specific

+> the repository includes only the scripts which are modified to complete the applications

 ## primer.dart

 > [dart.dev](https://dartpad.dev) provides a playground for Dart code